Skip to main content

 Brampton clinic

-Thursday 1:30 to 6:30 p.m.
+Wednesday and Thursday 1:30 to 6:30 p.m.

-Birth control, harm reduction, and vaccine pick up
+Birth control and harm reduction pick up

 Before coming to pick-up your birth control pills you need to call to confirm we have your current prescription on file.
 If we do not have your current prescription, you will need to book an appointment with the clinic doctor before you can pick up your birth control pills.